PFund-Software-Ltd/pfeed/README.md

 ⚪ = not applicable \
 \* = paid data

-get data = store it in memory for python to use \
-download data = store it in local machine for later research \
-stream data = listen to real-time data and store it optionally

 ## Related Projects
 - [PFund](https://github.com/PFund-Software-Ltd/pfund) — A Complete Algo-Trading Framework for Machine Learning, TradFi, CeFi and DeFi ready.
 Supports Vectorized and Event-Driven Backtesting, Paper and Live Trading